Boost your gene therapy and vaccine productivity

 Our Approach to Continuous Virus Production

-Suspension cells are continuously cultivated in a CSTR operated as a chemostat.
+In the CTB system, suspension cells are continuously cultivated in a continuous stirred tank bioreactor (CSTR) operated as a chemostat.
 The cells are then mixed in-line with a virus/plasmid stock and fed into a tubular bioreactor segment, where the cells will flow in a one direction.
 Virus replication occurs along the tube and at the end the virus harvest is collected.

 volumetric output per month compared to a batch STR